kjrstory/awesome-cloud-hpc/contributing.md

 To add new content:

 - Ensure additions are relevant to cloud HPC.
-- Verify that your suggestion is not already listed in the under_review.md file.
+- Verify that your suggestion is not already listed in the issues.
 - Make your changes and ensure they adhere to the formatting style of the list.
 - Submit a pull request with a clear description of what you've done.